 The words of a fellow visitor to Victoria Falls NP came back with resonance as I battled my way through gusts of spray.
 He was right - approaching the most exposed vantage point on the Zimbabwean side of the Falls, every nerve in my body jangled with the smell, taste, sound and sheer vibration of the mighty cataracts.

-High tea on the terrace is open to residents and non-residents alike, and is something of an institution.
+High Tea at Victoria Falls Hotel is open to residents and non-residents alike, and is something of an institution.
 I took a seat among a mixed assembly.
 A string quartet wouldn't have felt out of place in the genteel atmosphere; the only intrusion on the calm was the whine of helicopters overhead.

 The tea itself was a three-tier extravaganza of delicate sandwiches, scones with jam and cream, and bite-sized chunks of cake.
 But nothing could have upstaged the glamour of the view itself, across sweeping lawns shaded by mango and flamboyant trees to the gorge beyond, where the stark geometry of the Falls Bridge was softened by a curtain of spray.